Trip Overview

 The Alps, Northern Italy & Venice

 Leaving the Bodensee, we’ll start our climb into and through the Austrian Alps.
 Shortly after skirting the Swiss border, we’ll cross into Bella Italia and begin our (mostly) downhill descent towards the warm waters of the Adriatic Sea.
-Upon arrival, we’ll put our bikes away and spend our final days together celebrating our cycling prowess while exploring Venice, one of the world’s most beautiful and mysterious cities.
+Upon arrival, we’ll put our bikes away and spend our final day together celebrating our cycling prowess by exploring Venice, one of the world’s most beautiful and mysterious cities.
 Europe Coast to Coast.
-An international adventure giving you the very best of Europe and memories to last a lifetime.
+An international adventure offering the very best of Europe and memories to last a lifetime.

 Trip FAQs